fac26/week-10-12-TFB-Eric-gild/README.md

 #### What features would you prioritise to build next?

-We would prioritise building a React Native app and geolocation and delivery features.
+We would prioritise building a React Native app, along with geolocation and delivery features.

 #### Was the project a success?